georgewhewell/undervolt/README.rst

 Credit
 ------
-This project is trivial wrapper around the work of others from the following resources:
+This project is a trivial wrapper around the work of others from the following resources:

 - https://github.com/mihic/linux-intel-undervolt
 - http://forum.notebookreview.com/threads/undervolting-e-g-skylake-in-linux.807953